top of page

 Tomb of Wahty.
 Photo credit: Mohamed Abdel Ghany/Reuters

 No question about it -- Egypt is just one of those bucket list countries, with sights that are impossible to fathom unless you see them for yourself.
-But as we all know, sometimes crossing something off your bucket list is easier said than done, especially in a Covid-19 world.
+But as we all know, sometimes crossing something off your bucket list is easier said than done!

 So whether you’re stuck at home with no travel plans in sight, or are just curious to see some of Egypt’s most famous historical, religious and cultural sites, Egypt’s Ministry of Tourism and Antiquities has done us all a solid and created 3D virtual tours where you can explore these mysterious, intriguing places for free from the comfort of your own home.